zoolinom/SOLID_principles_examples/README.md

 ## Open-Closed
 Entities should be open for extension, but closed for modification
 * Separate extensible behaviour behind an interface, and flip the dependencies

+## Liskov Substitution
+Let Φ(x) be a property provable about objects x of type T. Then Φ(y) should be true for objects y of type S where S is a subtype of T
+* Derived classes must be substitutable for their base calsses

+Quick list of ways to adhere to LSP:
+1. Signature must mach
+1. Preconditions can't be greater
+1. Post conditions at least equal to
+1. Exception types must mach